happypandax/happypandax/README.md

 # Want to report an issue or suggest a feature?

 This is the official issue-tracker for HPX.
 Please create a new issue [here](https://github.com/happypandax/happypandax/issues).
 If the issue is related to a plugin, please use the [issue tracker for plugins](https://github.com/happypandax/plugins/issues).

-# Where is the code?

-HPX is only partially open source.
-The translations and documentation are open-source so that anyone is free to contribute if they want.
-Plugins are also open-source and can be found at the [plugin repo](https://github.com/happypandax/plugins).